nraynes/ZBuild/README.md

     - hashmap of layout prototypes.
 (May come with some default layouts.)
     - hashmap of location prototypes.
 (May come with a few defaults, like "align_center", "align_left", etc.)
     - hashmap of size prototypes.
 (May come with a few defaults, like "stretch", "fixed", etc.)
+    - hashmap of theme prototypes.
+(May come with a few defaults.)
+    - hashmap of animation prototypes.
+(May come with a few defaults.)
     - hashmap of widget pointers by id (for easy retrieval).
     - ID of root window, "root".
     - Window title.